ayvemake/tailwind_possibilities/README.md

-# TailwindCSS possibilities and opitons
+# TailwindCSS possibilities and options

 This repository aims to recap TailwindCSS features to be easily transposed to other projects